Home » Posts » FTC-granted power price hike sparks consumer backlash

 BCEN executive director Maureen Holder.
 (FP)

-The FTC ruled that the rental of the Aggreko units, with a capacity of 11 MW, is approved for at least 12 consecutive months from the actual commercial operation date of the units.
+The FTC had ruled that the rental of the Aggreko units, with a capacity of 11 MW, is approved for at least 12 consecutive months from the actual commercial operation date of the units.

 It stated that a further 12-month approval might be granted if the commission is satisfied that market conditions warrant the need for additional capacity at that time.

-“In such circumstances, the BL&PC will be required to formally inform the commission of the need for the extension of approval, and any revised contractual details, no later than four months before the expiration of the approved 12 months,” the regulator stipulated.
+“In such circumstances, the BLPC will be required to formally inform the commission of the need for the extension of approval, and any revised contractual details, no later than four months before the expiration of the approved 12 months,” the regulator stipulated.

 The commission mandated the annual submission of maintenance reports for all generating units no later than one month after the end of the calendar year.
-The FTC said it will immediately investigate the unexpected downtime of generating unit GT04 and reserves the right to conduct audits at any time regarding the operation and management of all components of the power system.

 emmanueljoseph@barbadostoday.bb